nix-community/nixGL/README.md

 XXX can be one of:

-- `nixGLNvidia`: Nvidia driver without bumblebee (should work, but done from memory: please open a bug report if any issue)
+- `nixGLNvidia`: Nvidia driver without bumblebee
-- `nixGLNvidiaBumblebee`: Nvidia driver with bumblebee (tested)
+- `nixGLNvidiaBumblebee`: Nvidia driver with bumblebee
-- `nixGLIntel`: Intel driver (tested)
+- `nixGLIntel`: Intel driver

 # Usage